victorlenerd/GratitudeAppServer/README.md

 ## Usage

-Set the following environment variables
+Set the following environment variables when running locally

 ```
 * PORT